The key to having phenomenal workouts is definitely not an overpriced “pre-workout” powder.

 The Importance Of Nutrition

-It’s not just about eating “healthy.”
+It’s not about eating “healthy.”
 It’s about the quality and quantity of food that you consume at a given time.
-For lifters who truly want to maximize their results, the most important meals of your day are the pre and post-workout meal.
-Consuming these meals gives you the ability to have consistent performances in the gym and also to recover properly from training.
+For lifters who want the best results, the most important meals are the pre and post-workout ones.
+These meals help you perform well in the gym and recover from training.

-The folks who eat bad vs. the folks who eat good will end up with two completely different physiques.
+The folks who eat badly vs. the folks who eat well will end up with two completely different physiques.

 Pre-Workout Meals That You Should Eat Before A Workout